Protecting our clients and residents

 Residential aged care

-Thank you to all our families and friends for your support with the enhanced resident protection (ERP) measures we have put in place.
-The situation continues to evolve quickly, and we are closely monitoring the advice of state and federal health authorities.
+Thank you to all our families and friends for your support with the enhanced resident protection (ERP) measures we have put in place to keep our communities safe.
+The situation continues to evolve quickly, and we are closely monitoring the advice of state and federal health authorities to protect our residents.
+One of the ways we are doing this is to introduce visits by appointment only between the hours of 8am -5pm each day so that we can manage the total number of people moving through our community.

-- limiting visits to a maximum of two visitors at one time each day
+- Have no more than two visitors at one time

-- Visiting residents in their rooms or outside, not in indoor public places
+- Visit residents in their rooms or outside, not in indoor public places

 A printable guide for visitors is available here.